getpelican/pelican-themes/pelican-bootstrap3/README.md

 By default, the Tipue search page is configured at "/search.html", but you can override that with the `SEARCH_URL` setting, which comes in handy if you have fancy rewrite rules in your Apache or Nginx configuration.

+### Flattr

+This theme has support for linking your domain with [Flattr](https://flattr.com).
+To enable this provide your `FLATTR_ID`.
+Be aware that you will also have to go [Flattr's domain settings](https://flattr.com/settings/domains) and link your domain.

 ### Footer

 The footer will display a copyright message using the AUTHOR variable and the year of the latest post.
 If a content license mark is enabled (see above), that will be shown as well.